Multi-index importance sampling for McKean--Vlasov stochastic differential equations: Conclusion

 \section{Conclusion}

-This paper provides theoretical and numerical evidence, under certain verifiable assumptions, of the superiority of our multi-index DLMC estimator over the multilevel DLMC estimator~\citep{my_mldlmcis} when approximating rare event quantities of interest in the MV-SDE context.
-These quantities are expressed as expectations of sufficiently smooth observables of solutions to stochastic particle systems in the mean field limit.
-We utilize the IS scheme introduced in our previous work~\citep{my_dlmcis} uniformly for all mixed difference estimators within the proposed multi-index DLMC estimator.
-Numerical results confirm significant variance reduction and computational gains.
-For the example considered, the proposed multi-index DLMC estimator achieves a complexity of $\order{\tol_{\mathrm{r}}^{-2} (\log \tol^{-1})^2}$, which is one order less than that of the multilevel DLMC estimator, where $\tol_{\mathrm{r}}$ is the prescribed relative error tolerance.
-Integrating the IS scheme into the multilevel MC estimator significantly reduces the constant associated with its complexity compared to the multi-index MC estimator for smooth, non-rare observables introduced in~\citep{mlmc_mvsde}.
+This work presents theoretical and numerical evidence under verifiable assumptions that the multi-index DLMC estimator outperforms the multilevel DLMC estimator~\citep{my_mldlmcis} for rare-event quantities in MV-SDEs.
+These quantities are expressed as expectations of sufficiently smooth observables of solutions to stochastic particle systems in the mean-field limit.
+This work applies the same IS scheme in the work by~\citep{my_dlmcis} at every multi-index in the proposed multi-index DLMC estimator.
+The numerical results confirmed a significant variance reduction on all multi-indices.
+For the considered example, the multi-index DLMC estimator achieved a complexity of $\order{\tol_{\mathrm{r}}^{-2} (\log \tol_{\mathrm{r}}^{-1})^2}$, an order of improvement over the multilevel DLMC estimator, where $\tol_{\mathrm{r}}$ represents the relative error tolerance.
+Not only did the asymptotic exponent improve, but the constant prefactor is much smaller than that in a comparable MIMC method for a nonrare observable~\citep{mlmc_mvsde}.
+This improvement enables the computation of rare-event quantities with much less computational cost, enabling robust uncertainty quantification analysis for MV-SDEs, which was previously impractical.

-Future research directions involve extending the IS scheme to higher-dimensional problems by employing model reduction techniques or utilizing stochastic gradient-based learning methods to solve the associated higher-dimensional stochastic optimal control problem.
-Further optimization of the multi-index DLMC algorithm could involve finding optimal parameters $\boldsymbol\tau$ and $\theta$~\citep{optimal_mlmc} or integrating a continuation-type multi-index algorithm~\citep{cont_mlmc}.
-Furthermore, extending the present analysis to numerically handle non-smooth rare event observables, such as indicator functions for computing rare event probabilities, is an area for exploration.